PFMEA: A Guide to Preventing Process Failures

 Step 7: Re-Calculate RPN

-To better understand the steps of conducting PFMEA, below is an example that illustrates the PFMEA process in action.
+To better understand the steps of conducting PFMEA, below is an example that illustrates the PFMEA process in action in the manufacturing industry.

 In this example, a food manufacturing company evaluates the process steps in the production of their food products.
 All steps associated with the process are then listed down.
 For this example, we’ll focus on one process step: